Amsterdam: Museums

 The Rijksmuseum possesses the largest and most important collection of classical Dutch art.
 It opened in 1885.
 Its collection consists of nearly one million objects.
 The artist most associated with Amsterdam is Rembrandt, whose work, and the work of his pupils, is displayed in the Rijksmuseum.
 Rembrandt's masterpiece The Night Watch is one of the top pieces of art in the museum.
 It also houses paintings from artists like Bartholomeus van der Helst, Johannes Vermeer, Frans Hals, Ferdinand Bol, Albert Cuyp, Jacob van Ruisdael and Paulus Potter.
 Aside from paintings, the collection consists of a large variety of decorative art.
 This ranges from Delftware to giant doll-houses from the 17th century.
 The architect of the gothic revival building was P.J.H.
 Cuypers.
 The museum underwent a 10-year, 375 million euro renovation starting in 2003.
-The full collection was reopened to the public on 13 April 2013 and the Rijksmuseum has remained the most visited museum in Amsterdam with 2.2 million visitors in 2016 and 2.16 million in 2017.
+The full collection was reopened to the public on 13 April 2013.
+The Rijksmuseum has remained the most visited museum in Amsterdam with 2.4 million visitors in 2024.

 Van Gogh lived in Amsterdam for a short while and there is a museum dedicated to his work.
 The museum is housed in one of the few modern buildings in this area of Amsterdam.
 The building was designed by Gerrit Rietveld.
 This building is where the permanent collection is displayed.
 A new building was added to the museum in 1999.
 This building, known as the performance wing, was designed by Japanese architect Kisho Kurokawa.
 Its purpose is to house temporary exhibitions of the museum.
 Some of Van Gogh's most famous paintings, like The Potato Eaters and Sunflowers, are in the collection.
-The Van Gogh museum is the second most visited museum in Amsterdam, not far behind the Rijksmuseum in terms of the number of visits, being approximately 2.1 million in 2016, for example.
+The Van Gogh museum is the second most visited museum in Amsterdam, not far behind the Rijksmuseum in terms of the number of visits, being approximately 1.8 million in 2024.